 Flexibility | Less flexible | More flexible than structured | Highly flexible |

-.
-Unstructured data, which comprises the majority of data generated today, lacks a predefined format and requires advanced techniques for analysis, but offers rich insights when properly processed3
+Structured data follows a rigid format and is easily queryable, making it ideal for traditional business applications1.
+Semi-structured data offers more flexibility while still maintaining some organizational properties, often used in web and mobile applications2.
+Unstructured data, which comprises the majority of data generated today, lacks a predefined format and requires advanced techniques for analysis, but offers rich insights when properly processed345.

 Structured data is typically stored in formats that facilitate easy organization, retrieval, and analysis.
 The following table outlines common storage formats for structured data and their key characteristics: